Interview: Lakshya Sen on his evolution, Worlds bronze on debut, training with Viktor Axelsen & more

 Feels quite good.
 From a tournament point of view, how I played in the matches and got the bronze...
 I am quite happy.
 The match against Srikanth bhaiya was heartbreaking because I was so close in the third game, it was a tough defeat.
 But also bronze medal means I have something to look forward to.
 It’ll give me confidence for the future... and now I will try to definitely better my results in the coming years.
 There are other major tournaments too next year.

 The viral video from the World Tour Finals... while it was great to see that point, it is worth noting that the scoreboard was not in your favour.
-The match was almost gone and yet to gave everything to retrieve that shuttle.
+The match was almost gone and yet you gave everything to retrieve that shuttle.
 Is that who Lakshya Sen is becoming?

 Definitely, that’s the kind of player I want to be.
 Not to give up at any point.
 From the beginning I have been like that... give everything no matter what.
 That tournament was a big one, a big match.
 I was down in the points, but I was trying to win every rally and do my best.